cansik/open-azure-kinect/README.md

 ```

 ### Image and Point Transformations
-The class `CameraTransform` handles the transformation task between the different cameras. ⚠️The methods are not as accurate as the Azure Kinect SDK because some optimisations have not been taken into account yet.
+The class `CameraTransform` handles the transformation task between the different cameras.

+⚠️ Be aware that this part of the framework is still very much under development!
+And the methods are not as accurate as the Azure Kinect SDK because some optimisations have not been taken into account yet.
 Please open a PR if you like to improve it.

-Be aware that this part of the framework is still very much under development!

 ```python
 import numpy as np